mikeleo03/SpringBoot-Angular-Software-Documentation/Week 09/README.md

 - Use JaCoCo reports to identify untested parts of the code and write additional tests for them.
 - Integrate JaCoCo with the CI/CD pipeline to ensure code coverage is continuously monitored.

-Certainly!
-Here's the refined section with enhanced clarity and formatting:

 ---

 ## ✅ Assignment Documentations and Results